adbar/trafilatura/docs/crawls.rst

 It can also crawl websites in parallel by reading a list of target sites from a list using the ``-i``/``--input-file`` option.

 .. note::
-    The ``--list`` option does not apply here.
-Unlike with the ``--sitemap`` or ``--feed`` options, the URLs are simply returned as a list instead of being retrieved and processed.
+    The ``--list`` option does not apply here: unlike ``--sitemap`` or ``--feed``, crawling already returns a URL list without retrieving page content.
 This allows for examination of the collected URLs prior to further downloads.
-For more information on refining and filtering URL collections, see the underlying `courlan package <https://github.com/adbar/courlan>`_.
+For more information on refining and filtering URL collections, see the underlying `courlan package <https://courlan.readthedocs.io/en/latest/>`_.